 Addressing Common Objections

-With AI-powered development tools, the time investment to set up release automation has dropped dramatically.
-And the time invested early in release processes is quickly paid back many times over.
+"It takes too much time to release."
+With AI-powered development tools, the cost of setting up release automation has dropped dramatically.
+And time invested early in release processes pays back many times over.

 The Human Factor